WeTrustPlatform/blockform/README.md

     export SITE_URL="http://localhost:3000"
-    export PUB_KEY="xxxxx" # an SSH public key to login the VMs export PRIV_KEY="xxxxx" # an SSH private key to let blockform login the VMs
+    export PUB_KEY="xxxxx" # an SSH public key to login the VMs export PRIV_KEY="xxxxx" # an SSH private key to let blockform login the VMs export PASSPHRASE="xxxxx" # the passphrase of the private key

 Get, build and run: